RKK Energiya | Soyuz-5 | Demo Flight Rocket Launch

 Mission: Demo Flight

-Demonstration Flight for Russia’s new Soyuz-5 launch vehicle.
+Demonstration Flight for Russia’s new Soyuz-5 launch vehicle, with a mass simulator on board.
 Details TBD.

 Rocket: Soyuz-5